 Jon Wesick

 Jon Wesick is a regional editor of the San Diego Poetry Annual.
-He’s published hundreds of poems and stories in journals such as the Atlanta Review, Berkeley Fiction Review, Metal Scratches, Pearl, Slipstream, Space and Time, Tales of the Talisman, and Zahir.
-Jon is the author of the poetry collections Words of Power, Dances of Freedom and A Foreigner Wherever I Go as well as several novels and short story collections.
-His most recent novel is The Enigma Brokers.
+He’s published hundreds of poems and stories in journals such as the Atlanta Review, Berkeley Fiction Review, New Verse News, Paterson Literary Review, Pearl, Pirene’s Fountain, Slipstream, and Space and Time.
+His most recent books are The Shaman in the Library and The Prague Deception.
 JonWesick.com.
 Jon recommends Planned Parenthood and the ACLU.

 A familiar woman dressed in black ran toward her car.
 When she was a few feet away, she leapt with a flying kick.
 Her Birkenstocks penetrated the rear window and collided with the assailant’s jaw, spinning his head like a demonic merry-go-round in a Stephen King novel.